MDarkMatter/localWeather/README.md

 # localWeather
 A weather one page challenge by FreeCodeCamp

-Animated weather icons found at:
+Animated weather icons found at: https://codepen.io/fbrz/pen/iqtlk
-These animated icons were found at https://codepen.io/fbrz/pen/iqtlk